fabianmichael/kirby-meta/README.md

 | `meta.jsonld:after` | `array $json`, `PageMeta $meta`, `Page $page` | After the Schema.org graph has been generated.
 This allows you to pass additional data to the array. |
 | `meta.social:after` | `array $social`, `PageMeta $meta`, `Page $page` | Allows you to alter the OpenGraph/Twitter card data. |

-## License

-This plugin is under the MIT license (see LICENSE file for details).

 ## Credits

 This is partly based on an older version of the meta plugin, that I had initially